 Average Time on Market

 The average time on Market refers to the average number of days between when a property is listed and when an offer is accepted.
-Market time for detached homes vs condos are usually within a few days of each other.
+Market time for detached homes vs condos is usually within a few days of each other.
 The data above is for all property types.
 One interesting thing to note is that there is a seasonal cyclical pattern to the market time.
 That pattern has shorter market times in the summer months and longer market times peaking around February.

-For some historical context, in the last 15 years, the highest average time on market has been around 80 to 90 days.
+For some historical context, in the last 15 years, the highest average time on the market has been around 80 to 90 days.
 These long market times took place during the 2008-2012 time period, which corresponded with the great recession of 2007 and its long aftermath.
 Not until late 2013 and early 2014 did we start to see the relatively shorter market times that have prevailed in recent years in the San Diego real estate market.

 San Diego Housing Market Inventory